AjithPanneerselvam/Distributor-Problem/README.md

 - python 3.5 or above

     If you don't have python 3 in your system, you can download and install it from [here](https://www.python.org/downloads/)

 - termcolor (python module)

-    It is used to get the output in colored text for easy understanding.
+    It is used to get the output in color text for easy understanding.
 If you don't have termcolor in your system's python modules, you can install it with the help of this command `pip install termcolor`

-## **Program Execution**
-The entry point for running this application is app.py.
-Enter the following python command on the terminal after navigating to the /src directory from the parent directory.

-`
-python app.py
-`
+    *`If the program is being executed on a UNIX-based system, color text will work fine.
+In windows-based system, the text may not be colored, instead a color code will be displayed.`*

 ## **Project Structure**
 The project files are laid out in a straightforward manner as there are only few program files.